 The application package should include the following items in the listed order, within a single PDF file.

-- A written proposal of the research to be carried out at the RWTH, limited to no more than 3 pages (Arial, 11pt font, standard margins).
+4. A written proposal of the research to be carried out at the RWTH, limited to no more than 3 pages (Arial, 11pt font, standard margins).
 The proposal should address the following questions: Title and goal of proposed research in one sentence.
 What specific research project do you propose to pursue at the RWTH?
-Have you connected to faculty and students at the RWTH?
-How does this project connect to your own PhD project back “home”?
-What are your broader goals?
+Have you connected to faculty / labs at the RWTH?
+How does this project connect to your own PhD project?
+The connection of your summer research to your PhD studies may be broadly defined.
+What are your goals for your PhD studies?

 Before You Apply

 The success of your application will hinge on the potential to forge RWTH-UC collaborations between groups.
 Thus, it is important to discuss your application with IRES faculty and identify RWTH host laboratories and faculty (see http://www.acalnet.com/en/).
-If you are interested in inquiring or applying, please access the project data bank here in which exemplary projects at the RWTH-UC intersect are listed, or e-mail email@example.com.
+The inaugural IRES faculty can be found in http://sustech.ucsb.edu/projects/ires, whose membership can be expanded upon your initiative.
+If you are interested, please contact email@example.com to access the project data bank in which exemplary projects at the RWTH-UC intersect are listed.

 Images (from left): Aachen cathedral at night, Charlemagne emperor